PhamNgocDuyKhanh/Join-our-talented-team/index.md

-# PycoGroup's B.O.T model
+# Positive Thinking's B.O.T model

 We bootstrap software development centers with our Build Operate Transfer model.

 ### What are we building?
-PYCOGROUP is a specialist in the B.O.T model.
+Positive Thinking is a specialist in the B.O.T model.
 Our BOT model provides a long-term solution for successfully delivering your product roadmap without outsourcing your software development.
 In just a few weeks, we can set up dedicated software development teams in Vietnam which will be steadily integrated in your organization and can eventually be fully transferred.

 _Our BOT model consists of three phases:_